cfanatic/cpp-exercises/README.md

 In this repository I host some implementations of C++ exercises.

 Each file in `/src` corresponds to an exercise.
 A task description is given in each file.
 There are unit tests in `/test` which verify a correct implementation.
 They are based on [GoogleTest](<https://github.com/google/googletest>).
+The testing process is automated in CI fashion by Jenkins.

 ## Requirements